lipengfeizju/personal/_pages/about.md

   more_info: >
     <p>Winston Chung Hall 459</p>
     <p>Riverside, US 92507</p>
+    <p>pli081@ucr.edu, pli2@caltech.edu</p>

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+I am Pengfei Li, a <a href='#'>final-year CS Ph.D. candidate</a> in University of California, Riverside, under the supervision of Prof. [Shaolei Ren]().
+Starting from summer 2022, our group has been working closely with [Adam Wierman](https://www.cs.jhu.edu/hager/) at Caltech, focusing on trustworthy learning augmented online optimization.
+My overarching research goal is to develop **_trustworthy, equitable and sustainable_** machine learning systems that enhance the efficiency of real-world systems and address critical **_societal and environmental_** challenges.

-I am Pengfei Li, a fourth-year CS Ph.D. candidate in University of California, Riverside, under the supervision of Prof. Shaolei Ren.
-During the past two years, we also work closely with Adam Wierman on online optimization problems.
-I obtained a M.S.E degree in Laboratory for Computational Sensing and Robotics (LCSR), Johns Hopkins University, under the supervision of Prof. Alan Yuille and Prof. Gregory Hager.
+In the summer 2023, I am fortunate to intern at Nokia Bell Labs mentored by Dr [Matthew Andrews](https://www.bell-labs.com/about/researcher-profiles/matthewandrews/), focusing on leveraging diverse IoT sensors to aid autonomous ware-house operations with enhanced dynamic photorealistic digital twins.
+I obtained a M.S.E degree in Laboratory for Computational Sensing and Robotics (LCSR), Johns Hopkins University, under the supervision of Prof. [Alan Yuille](https://www.cs.jhu.edu/~ayuille/) and Prof. [Gregory Hager](https://www.cs.jhu.edu/hager/).
 Prior to joining JHU, I graduated from Zhejiang University with honors, majoring in Electrical Engineering.
 I was also a member of Advanced Class of Engineering Education (ACEE) in Chu Kochen Honor College (CKC).
-In summer 2017, I took part in the International Summer Research Program in UCSD under the supervision of Prof. Atanasov.